The classic tuna sandwich gets an upgrade with this mayo-free tuna hummus salad sandwich, perfect for the kids’ lunchbox or anyone’s mid-day meal!

 This is one of the easiest lunch recipes and definitely a kid-favorite – you should have seen how excited my girls were to dig into their lunch!
 (You can also check out my Instagram feed to see how I packed these sandwiches into their lunchboxes this week.)
 And by the way, with the cucumber slices, don’t these sandwiches look like little monsters or Ernie & Bert?
 So much fun for the kids!

-I used the roasted garlic hummus in this recipe, but you can mix it up and use any flavor variety of your choice.
+I used roasted garlic hummus in this recipe, but you can mix it up and use any flavor hummus of your choice.
 You can also chop in your veggies of choice or put the veggies on the side if you prefer a smoother tuna salad.
 Sometimes I like to eat this tuna hummus salad with whole grain crackers or just put it on top of a bed of lettuce drizzled with some olive oil and vinegar for my own lunch.

 However you choose to eat this Mayo-Free Tuna Hummus Salad, I am certain you will enjoy it.
 And in case your husband is like mine, you won’t need to worry about complaints of dry tuna salad here!